rootmos/h/README.md

 The simplest seccomp filters are essentially accept/reject lists, but can do more complex things.
-But when it comes to security: easily read and understandable code is always preferred.
+But when it comes to security: easily understandable code is always preferred.

 Back to Alice's `os.execute`-based attacks: with seccomp enabled with a filter that forbids `exec`:s,